Where will trees grow in a new climate?

 There are still major gaps in knowledge about the impacts of climate change on forests, associated wildlife and people and how adaptation measures can best be tailored to local conditions.
 The advancement of our understanding in how to model the distribution of species in the face of future climate and the improvement of spatial databases could lead to development of science-based conservation strategies that would benefit both the species and their ecosystems.
 We need to double our efforts to protect those species that are exposed to different threats, including climate change.

 Garcia K, Lasco R, Ines A, LyonB, Pulhin F. 2013.
 Predicting geographic distribution and habitat suitability due to climate change of selected threatened forest tree species in the Philippines.
 Journal of Applied Geography 44:12–22.

-This article is one of the products of the recently concluded USAID-funded project on Mainstreaming Climate Change in Biodiversity Planning and Management in the Philippines implemented by the World Agroforestry Centre Philippines.
+This article is one of the products of the recently concluded USAID-funded project, Mainstreaming Climate Change in Biodiversity Planning and Management in the Philippines, implemented by the World Agroforestry Centre Philippines.

 This work links to the CGIAR Research Program on Forests, Trees and Agroforestry